Swallow Barn Camping Barn, Waterend Farm, Loweswater, Cockermouth, Cumbria, CA13 0SU

 Swallow barn is right on the C2C Sea to Sea cycle route roughly half way between Whitehaven and Keswick

 Swallow Barn on the C2C cycle route provides basic overnight shelter with mattresses provided and a pub serving evening meals a mile away.
 The barn has electricity and hot showers, a cooking area and tables with chairs are available.
 Bring your own stove and sleeping bag.

 While staying at Swallow Camping barn you might try fishing at Loweswater.
-Fishing permits are available from the farm.
+Fishing permits are available from the National Trust.